seven1240/xui/README.md

 prepare:

+    mkdir /usr/local/freeswitch/storage/{recordings,upload}

     make setup

-or if you are in China:
+or if you are in China you could:

     make csetup